skuid/skuid-labs/experiments/snippets/csvUpload/README.md

 ## Additional notes:

-1. You will need to [download the PapaParse library](https://www.papaparse.com/) and host it as a static resource or file.
-And refer to that file as an external resource in the Javascript resources of your page.
+1. You will need to [download the PapaParse library](https://www.papaparse.com/) and host it as a static resource (salesforce) or file (skuid platform).
+Then refer to that file as an external resource in the Javascript resources of your page.

 2. The sample uses a dataset retrieved from [Mockaroo](https://mockaroo.com/0c45cb80).
 A great sample data generation tool.